scijava/scyjava/README.md

         i.e. the Java class for the Class class. :-)

         :param data: The object from which to glean the class.
-        :returns: A java.lang.Class object, suitable for use with reflection.
+        :return: A java.lang.Class object, suitable for use with reflection.
-        :raises TypeError: if the argument is not one of the aforementioned types.
+        :raise TypeError: if the argument is not one of the aforementioned types.

     jimport(class_name: str)
         Import a class from Java to Python.

         :param class_name: Name of the class to import.
+        :return:
-        :returns: A pointer to the class, which can be used to e.g. instantiate objects of that class.
+            A pointer to the class, which can be used to e.g. instantiate objects of that class.

     jinstance(obj, jtype) -> bool
         Test if the given object is an instance of a particular Java type.

         :param obj: The object to check.
         :param jtype: The Java type, as either a jimported class or as a string.
-        :returns: True iff the object is an instance of that Java type.
+        :return: True iff the object is an instance of that Java type.

     jstacktrace(exc) -> str
         Extract the Java-side stack trace from a Java exception.